Gbakradze94/project-doomsday/collections/sets/sets.md

 ![img.png](set-example.png)
 <br/>
 Popular Set implementations are: HashSet and TreeSet.
-HashSet stores the elements in a hash table, so that the keys are a hash and the values are the Objects.
-It uses the hashCode() method of the objects to retrieve them more efficiently.
+HashSet internally uses a HashMap to store its elements.
+Each element in the HashSet is stored as a key in the underlying HashMap, and a dummy value as a constant value (commonly the value "PRESENT") is used to represent the presence of the key.
+The HashSet relies on the hashCode() method of its elements to calculate the hash, which determines the bucket in the HashMap where the element is stored.
-In terms of time complexity, main advantage of HashSet is that adding an element or checking if the element exists inside the set both have constant times O(1).
-This is because of Hashtable usage.
-Once the has is calculated, the corresponding value will be retrieved in constant time, without any iterations or lookups.
+Because of this design, in terms of time complexity, main advantage of HashSet is that adding an element or checking if the element exists inside the set both have on average constant time O(1).
+However, in cases of hash collisions, there may be additional lookups within the bucket, which can degrade performance to O(n) or O (log n) if using Java 8the version and onwards.
+But the hashCode() method is implemented in such a way to avoid collisions as much as possible.

 Another popular Set implementation is TreeSet.
 It stores its elements in a sorted tree structure.
 Its main benefit